 the HEASARC aware of their plans and agree upon their PDMP with the HEASARC

-well before the mission is active.
+at the mission proposal.
 The HEASARC might reformat non-FITS data

 into FITS, depending on the available software, documentation and

 HEASARC resources.
 However, this would be an exception and not the rule.

 HEASARC provides tools, fverify and ftverify and fchecksum, to verify that the files are correctly

 written in FITS and the integrity of the file.